 Best Way To Clean European Oak Flooring

-Regular maintenance is important, but sometimes accidents happen and stains can occur on your beautiful hardwood floors.
+Regular maintenance of European Oak flooring is important, but sometimes accidents happen and stains can occur on your beautiful hardwood floors.
 Regardless of whether or not you have solid timber flooring, or engineered hardwood flooring, it is important to note that you can also do a deeper cleaning to combat grime that comes with regular use.
 A reputable installer will provide you with their wooden flooring specifications and care information, and what types of cleaning products are appropriate for use on their offerings.
 And while there is a wide variety of commercial cleaning products available for floor care, remember to read the labels and only use those that are specifically made for your type of flooring, whether it is engineered hardwood or solid timber.

 Cleaners are best used with rag mops or sponge mops that are only damp, and not dripping wet.
 The rule is always to minimise your floor’s exposure to moisture, after all!
 With the mop, clean the floors with your chosen solution, and mop again with clean water to remove residue and remaining product.
 And as with your regular mopping procedure, finish it up with a wipe of a dry towel to minimise the moisture on your floors right afterward.
 Not only will this remove stubborn stains, but your floors will look shiny and well taken care of if this is done properly.